 Networks of extended families provide a strong sense of identity in Amish society.
 The family provides a dense web of social support from cradle to grave.
 Adult sisters may gather once a month for a “sisters’ day,” a frolic that mixes work and fun while harvesting vegetables, cleaning house, or making quilts.
-Family members help each other during an emergency, a fire or flood, and, of course, at a death.
+Family members help one other during emergencies, fires or floods, and, of course, when a death occurs.

 - John A. Hostetler and Gertrude Enders Huntington, Amish Children: Education in the Family, School, and Community, 2nd ed.
 (New York: Harcourt Brace and Jovanovich, 1992).